elavoie/pando-handbook/README.md

       }, 1000)
     }

-You then simply have to install the packages used in the current working directory.
+You then simply have to install the packages used in the current working directory (ex: `npm install debug`).
 When loading the computing function on startup, Pando automatically packages it with all its dependencies with browserify so that it runs in the browser.

 # Supported Browsers